Executive Board Chair – Andrea Lisowksi, SCCAHT.firstname.lastname@example.org

 Joey has been a Registered Nurse since 2009, and has been working as an Emergency Department nurse for the majority of her nursing career.
 In 2015, the PATH Program was started at Cleveland Clinic Akron General to meet the gaps in forensic services in Summit County.
-Joey was part of the originally group of nurses hired and sent to attend SANE training.
+Joey was part of the original group of nurses hired and sent to attend SANE training.
 Since her initial SANE training, Joey has completed over 250 hours of training in special topics related to care for specialized populations.
 She has attended two IAFN conferences.
-In the Spring of 2020, she tested to receive SANE Certification (results pending).
 As a forensic nurse for PATH, she provides direct forensic medical assessment and connects patients with resources available for vulnerable populations within Summit County.
 Joey has a passion for educating others and started organizing outreach tables and events for the PATH Program to allow education to the community about PATH services, sexual assault, intimate violence, and human trafficking.
 She worked to develop presentations for EMS and other first responders about trauma-informed care and human trafficking.
 She has completed over 51 hours of educational presentations to professionals and general public community members since 2018.

-She is a member of the Unit Based Council/Shared Governance for PATH and the Chair of the Executive Board for the Summit County Collaborative Against Human Trafficking (SCCAHT).
-As the chair, she has worked to increase resources for survivors and community awareness in Summit County.
-She has worked to update educational materials, presentations, and establish a dedicated human trafficking law enforcement response line within the county.
-She is also a member of the Direct Services Committee, and Engaging Educators and Engaging Survivors subcommittees for SCCAHT.
-Joey recently started a new position at Summit County Public Health where she is a Public Health Coordinator for the Adult and Senior Services Program.
-This new role will focus on meeting the needs of an aging population within Summit County.
-Her role will include developing educational materials, grant-based services based on evidence-based research, and providing education about Alzheimer’s and related dementia to professionals and community members.
+She is a member of the Unit Based Council/Shared Governance for PATH and serves at Summit County Public Health where she is a Public Health Coordinator for the Adult and Senior Services Program.
+This role focuses on meeting the needs of an aging population within Summit County, and developing educational materials, grant-based services based on evidence-based research, and providing education about Alzheimer’s and related dementia to professionals and community members.

 Leanne graduated from Kent State University with a Bachelors degree in Sociology in 2011.
 From there, she worked at Oriana House, and soon realized her a passion for women’s rights, and helping to end violence against women.
 Leanne began to work for the Rape Crisis Center on the University of Akron’s campus soon after her time with Oriana House.
 There, she found a love for speaking to students about rape culture and consent.
 Following her time on campus, she moved into the role of Education and Outreach Manager for the Battered Women’s Shelter, where her focus shifted from sexual violence to intimate partner violence.
 Today, she works for Hope & Healing Survivor Resource Center, which is the Rape Crisis Center and Battered Women’s Shelter of Summit and Medina Counties – her dream job!
 She states: “Nothing is better than loving your job.”
 At home, Leanne has two beautiful rescue dogs, Oakley and Emma, and they mean the world to her.
 She loves going on walks and exploring new cities with them!